 Energy Use Much of the work performed in the vineyards, such as pruning, suckering, thinning, and picking uses that most fundamental source of energy, human labor.
 Since we do not till the soil and we do not apply nitrogen fertilizers, about the only energy use of consequence in the vineyards are 1) tractor fuel to apply sprays/ mow/ load grape totes at harvest time, and 2) truck fuel to haul the grapes to the winery 3 miles away.
 There is inevitably some additional tractor use for miscellaneous purposes, such as trellis or fence work.
 We use about 150 gallons of diesel fuel a year for the tractor, and we have been using 20% biodiesel mixture.
 The truck uses about 35 gallons of gasoline a year.
 For that modest consumption, consider the yield: in a typical year the vineyards produce about 30 tons of grapes, containing over 20% sugar by weight or 6 tons of sugar.

-Unlike vineyards, there currently are no certifying agencies that specialize in assuring wineries in sustainable practices.
-Thus we have used our own judgment to guide our goal of achieving the best practices consistent with sustainability.
+We have used our own judgment to guide our goal of achieving the best practices consistent with sustainability.
 In general, we seek 1) to reduce our energy consumption, and particularly our fossil fuel consumption to a minimum, 2) to recycle as much as practicable, 3) to use natural rather than synthetic or mineral products and recycled products as much as possible, 4) to dispose of waste by recycling or using systems which are most favorable to the environment.
 This process is very much incomplete, and we are learning constantly about new ways to improve our sustainability.
 Below are some descriptions of our efforts thus far.

 Recycling Wineries generate a lot of potential recyclables.
 Empty bottles, empty case boxes, corks, tin capsules, shipping containers and used barrels are the major items.
 We rigorously recycle bottles and cardboard at the local disposal service.
 Corks are offered free to customers in the tasting room for hobbies and crafts.
 Tin capsules are stripped from empty bottles and accumulated for sale to scrap metal recyclers.
 Our shipping containers are mostly made from 100% recycled paper and are biodegradable.
 Older barrels no longer needed are sold for modest amounts to the public for use in a variety of inventive uses around the community, including planters in Downtown Elkton and trash recepticles in nearby Winchester Bay.

 Waste Disposal Wineries generate a lot of waste.
 Grape skins/seeds/stems after pressing or fermentation amount to many tons every fall.
 We truck these solids back to the vineyard, where we have set aside a special area devoted to composting.
 Water is used in large volumes to clean equipment.
 All of our water waste is directed to the city sewer system, which assures that none will end up running untreated into the nearby Umpqua River.
-Because we are nearly all-electric, and that generated by solar power, we do not produce smokestack gases.
+Because we are nearly all-electric, and much of that generated by solar power, we do not produce directly or indirectly smokestack gases.